 Note that FFD and BFD try to pack as many tasks as possible on one core while keeping the other cores empty to accommodate other unassigned tasks.
 On the other hand, WFD tends to distribute the workloads evenly across all cores.
-In general, FFD and BFD have shown better feasibility than WFD [5].
+In general, FFD and BFD have shown better feasibility than WFD [4].
 However, they may result in higher temperatures than WFD since the workloads are allocated (heavily) to one core in many cases.
-Although WFD may decrease the maximum temperature by evenly distributing the workloads across all cores, it does not consider different power dissipations of tasks and CPUs-GPU thermal coupling, resulting in thermallyunbalanced assignments as shown in Fig. 4b.
-As shown in Fig. 4c, a thermally-optimal assignment in this example turns out to be the one that assigns slightly more CPU workloads to CPU2 than CPU1.
-This is because CPU2 provides a more thermally-efficient operation than CPU1 due to the CPUs-GPU thermal coupling.
+Although WFD may decrease the maximum steady-state temperature by evenly distributing the workloads across all cores, it does not consider different power dissipations of tasks and CPUs-GPU thermal coupling, resulting in thermally-unbalanced assignments as shown in Figure 4(b).
+As shown in Figure 4(c), a thermally-optimal assignment in this example turns out to be the one that assigns slightly more CPU workloads to CPU2 than